19hours/sg-statutes/Acts/Companies Act.md

 (i) the secretary or one of the directors of the company; or

-(ii) a prescribed person authorised by the company,
+(ii) a registered qualified individual authorised by the company,

+[Act 36 of 2014 wef 03/01/2016]

 verifying that paragraph (b) has been complied with.